Acton District High School: History

 The Acton High School (originally known as the Acton Continuation School) had been governed by the Acton School Board, since its establishment of a High School Department in 1903.
 It would receive its own building (later known as the "old stone school") in 1927.

 Administration of the Acton and Milton high schools was taken over by the North Halton High School District Board in 1948, which managed high school affairs for the towns of Acton and Milton, and the townships of Esquesing and Nassagaweya, with an aim to replace the schools with a newly constructed building at Speyside.
 This plan was effectively scuttled when Georgetown decided to accede to the Board in 1950 on the understanding that the project would not proceed, and the Speyside plan was cancelled in July 1949.
 This would lead to the construction of a new high school building at Acton, which was opened in November 1954.

 Following the North Halton board's three-way split in 1959, the Acton High School District Board took over at the beginning of 1960, and would administer the school until the formation of the Halton Board of Education in 1969.

 The high school would move to its present location in 1977, with the building being officially opened in November that year.

-In September 2021, because of declining high school enrollment (mainly triggered by the increasing preference of Acton's Catholic families to send their children over to Georgetown's Christ the King Catholic Secondary School), Acton students in grades 7 and 8 would have their classes transferred over to that building.
+In September 2021, because of declining high school enrolment (mainly triggered by the increasing preference of Acton's Catholic families to send their children over to Georgetown's Christ the King Catholic Secondary School), Acton students in grades 7 and 8 would have their classes transferred over to that building.
 This move was quickly ratified by the Board.

 The school's motto is Lux Sit, which roughly translates as "Let there be light."
 Why this particular phrase was chosen in place of the more classical rendition of Fiat Lux is not clear.